 - Personal and professional aptitude

 - What influenced your choice of social work as a profession?
-Include when and how you became interested in the field of social work
+Include when and how you became interested in the field of social work.

 - Complete or be enrolled in the Introduction to Social Work course, completing with a C or better.
 (Transfer students with more than 45 units can apply prior to completing Introduction to Social Work.)

 - Complete all sections of the application.